lewisc64/Minesweeper.NET/README.md

 The goal of this is to make a minesweeper game that gets rid of all the extra garbage that no-one really uses.
 Clean and simple.

-This is known to be blocked by windows defender.
+This is known to be blocked by Windows SmartScreen.
 It is not malicious.
 Feel free to browse through the source code and compile it yourself if you feel that is necessary.

 <b>Things this does not include from Windows 7 minesweeper:</b>
  - Question Marks